AdobeDocs/experience-manager-cloud-manager.en/help/overview/user-journey.md

 Log into the [!UICONTROL Experience Cloud] landing page using your Adobe Identity Management credentials.
 From there, select AEM from the solution switcher to access [!UICONTROL Cloud Manager] and your AEM environments.

-After logging in to [!UICONTROL Cloud Manager] for the first time, you will have access to your AEM environments directly from the [!UICONTROL Cloud Manager] UI.
+After logging in to [!UICONTROL Cloud Manager] for the first time, you have access to your AEM environments directly from the [!UICONTROL Cloud Manager] UI.
 At this point, you are ready to explore all the possibilities of [!UICONTROL Cloud Manager] and prepare your first code branch to be deployed to your stage and production environments.

 To get started with [!UICONTROL Cloud Manager], see [First Time Login](/help/getting-started/first-time-login.md).